ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

   the instruction itself, plus or minus the given value.
 It is safe to use in macros.

-Thus, the following three instructions are equivalent:
+Thus, the following four instructions are equivalent:
 ```
+@ 072
 @ 58
 @ $3A
 @ ':
 ```

-Note that support for octal literals was removed in this version.

 ### Labels